solo-io/solo-docs/squash/docs/overview/_index.md

 <img src="/images/vs-code-config-squash.png"/>

+If the target process was compiled from a different sourcepath, you should also [specify the remote path](../configuration/#source-code-mapping).

 After installing the extension on VS Code, use the shortcut CTRL + SHIFT + P to show all commands and select Squash.

 <img src="/images/vs-code-plugin-1.png"/>